superchordate/ASEC-census-helper/README.md

 Use the live app at: https://superchordate.shinyapps.io/ASEC-census-helper.

-*Census source is in development.
+*This is still in active development.
 Some of the value mappings are not complete.
-Contributions are welcome.
-More to come!*
+Contributions are welcome, and check back for new features.*
 *Data has not been updated since 2020.
 Contributions are invited to update to include the latest data.
 Otherwise, I'll updated it when I can find time.*

 # ASEC Census Helper